CBS, Viacom Move Toward Merger Talks as Boards Begin to Evaluate Possible Deal

-CBS Corp. and Viacom have taken the first steps toward negotiating a merger as both companies have established special board committee to evaluate a possibility of a deal.
+CBS Corp. and Viacom have taken the first steps toward negotiating a merger as both companies have established special board committees to evaluate the possibility of a deal.

 CBS said Thursday its board has assembled a committee of independent directors to “evaluate a potential combination with Viacom Inc.” Viacom said it has “retained independent legal counsel and is retaining independent financial advisors in connection with this evaluation.”